KaHIP v3.00 -- Karlsruhe High Quality Partitioning -- User Guide: Graph Partitioning Algorithms within KaHIP

 \subsection{Node Separators}

 The node separator problem asks to partition the node set of a graph into three sets $A,B$ and $S$ such that the removal of $S$ disconnects $A$ and $B$.
+We use flow-based and localized local search algorithms withing a multilevel framework to compute node separators~\cite{DBLP:journals/corr/Sanders015}.
 A common way to obtain a node separator is the following.
 First, we compute a partition of the graph into two sets $V_1$ and $V_2$.
 Clearly, the boundary nodes in $V_1$ would yield a feasible separator and so would the boundary nodes in the opposite block $V_2$.
 Since we are interested in a small separator, we could simply use the smaller set of boundary nodes.

-We use the method of Pothen \etal \cite{pothen1990partitioning} which employs the set of cut edges of the partition.
-As in the original work, we use this method in our framework as a post-processing step to compute a node separator from a set of cut edges.
+It is worth mentioning that we also provide an extended method which can be used to obtain a $k$-way node separator, \ie $k$ blocks $V_1, \ldots, V_k$ and a set $S$ such that after the removal of the nodes in $S$ there no edge running between the blocks $V_1, \ldots, V_k$.
+The method of Pothen \etal \cite{pothen1990partitioning} creates a 2-way node separator from the set of cut edges of a previously computed partition.
+As in the original work, we can use this method in our framework as a post-processing step to compute a node separator from a set of cut edges.
 The method computes the smallest node separator that can be found by using a subset of the boundary nodes.
 The main idea is to compute a subset $S$ of the boundary nodes such that each cut edge is incident to at least one of the nodes in $S$.
 Such a set called a \emph{vertex cover}.
 It is easy to see that $S$ is a node separator since the removal of $S$ eliminates all cut edges.

-It is worth mentioning that we also provide an extended method which can be used to obtain a $k$-way node separator, \ie $k$ blocks $V_1, \ldots, V_k$ and a set $S$ such that after the removal of the nodes in $S$ there no edge running between the blocks $V_1, \ldots, V_k$.
-We do this by computing a $k$-partition using KaFFPa and applying the described flow problem between all pairs of blocks that share a non-empty boundary afterwards.
+We can then compute a $k$-way node separator by computing a $k$-partition using KaFFPa and applying the described flow problem between all pairs of blocks that share a non-empty boundary afterwards.
 All pair-wise separators together are then be used as a $k$-way separator.